-Audit is mandatory, and all Trusts who provide cervical cytology must participate.
+Audit is mandatory, and all Trusts that provide cervical cytology must participate.
 Slides that meet the conditions for external review (defined in this paper) must be made available by all Trusts.
-This will necessitate suitable arrangements for the transport of these slides.
+This will necessitate suitable transport arrangements.

-1.2 Identification of cases
+1.4 Identification of cases

-Responsibility for deciding whether a case requires audit lies with the Hospital-Based Programme Coordinator (HBPC) at the NHS Trust where the case was histologically identified.
-To ensure the success of the cervical screening audit, it is essential that all Trusts involved in the delivery of any part of the cervical screening programme have an HBPC in position.
+Responsibility for deciding whether a case requires audit lies with the Hospital-Based Programme Coordinator (HBPC) at the NHS Trust at which the case was histologically identified.
+To ensure the success of the cervical screening audit, it is essential that all Trusts involved in the delivery of any part of the cervical screening programme must have an HBPC in position.
+The HBPC may be employed in any discipline within the programme, but their responsibilities are the same, whether they are from cytology, histopathology or colposcopy.